Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Chiapa de Corzo

-Chiapa de Corzo is a beautiful town near Sumidero Canyon, and one of Mexico’s Pueblos Mágicos.
+On the next part of our Sumidero Canyon tour, we visited Chiapa de Corzo — a beautiful town near Sumidero Canyon, and one of Mexico’s Pueblos Mágicos.
 Pueblos Mágicos are smaller towns throughout Mexico that Mexico Tourism has highlighted for their “magical” cultural value, whether it’s for natural beauty or unique traditions.

 If you happen to be near a Pueblo Mágico, you should go!
 I’ve enjoyed the ones I’ve visited so far, like Izamal in the Yucatán, Sayulita in Nayarit, and Bacalar in Quintana Roo.
 And San Cristóbal is technically a Pueblo Mágico as well.